-- 5.4 Childcare must be appropriate, accessible and affordable to meet the diverse needs of children across Northern Ireland. - 5.5 It is clear that there are key equality issues around access to childcare6: - childcare provision for disabled children was identified as very deficient, with not enough suitable facilities for them; - migrant, minority ethnic and Traveller families have additional requirements from childcare services that are not being fully met at present.
-Some face cultural and language barriers; services are not inclusive enough; and childcare costs are important, as such families are often a lower income group; - lone parents experience more acutely many of the issues faced by couples, and face additional barriers to using childcare and maintaining employment; - parents with more than one child, and those with young children also face high childcare costs and difficulties in balancing work and childcare; - problems in accessing childcare in rural areas was were identified, made difficult by poorer transport links and problems with the sustainability of providers. - 5.6 For some of these, the issue is one of availability; there is a lack of suitable facilities for disabled children, and provision is variable outside of urban areas.
-For others, it is more an issue of affordability, for example for single parent families, who struggle to pay high childcare costs on a single income.
-For Traveller and minority ethnic families, the main barrier may be one of accessibility, with lack of local family support networks limiting access to informal care and language and cultural barriers limiting access to wider childcare services.
-Some families will face more than one of these issues, and thus multiple barriers to accessing childcare and taking up employment. - 5.7 The UN Convention on the Rights of the Child, (UNCRC)7, UN Convention on Rights for People with Disabilities (UNCRPD8), and the Convention on the Elimination of Racial Discrimination (CERD)9 all impose obligations on Government to fulfil the rights of all children and particularly those from BME backgrounds or children with a disability.
+- Childcare must be appropriate, accessible and affordable to meet the diverse needs of children across Northern Ireland. - It is clear that there are key equality issues around access to childcare 11: - childcare provision for disabled children was identified as very deficient, with not enough suitable facilities for them; - migrant, minority ethnic and Traveller families have additional requirements from childcare services that are not being fully met at present.
+Some face cultural and language barriers; services are not inclusive enough; and childcare costs are important, as such families are often a lower income group; - lone parents experience more acutely many of the issues faced by couples, and face additional barriers to using childcare and maintaining employment; - parents with more than one child, and those with young children also face high childcare costs and difficulties in balancing work and childcare; - problems in accessing childcare in rural areas was were identified, made difficult by poorer transport links and problems with the sustainability of providers.

-6 Childcare: Maximising the Economic Participation of Women, Opp Cit.
+11 Childcare: Maximising the Economic Participation of Women, Opp Cit.